andersblehr/JSONCache/README.md

 ### Compatibility

+- Swift 3.x
+- macOS 10.11 or later
 - iOS 9.3 or later
-- Swift 3.x

-Support for other Apple platforms is in the works.
+- watchOS 3.0 or later
+- tvOS 9.2 or later

 ## License